jennisung/reading-notes/codefellows201:reading-notes/class-4.md

 ### To create a basic link, we wrap text or other content inside what element?

-By using the < a> element you can create a basic link is created by wrapping the texr or other inside this element.
+By using the < a> element you can create a basic link is created by wrapping the text or other inside this element.
 In addition, you will use the **href** attribute (Hypertext Reference) to add the web address you want to turn to a hyperlink.

 ### The href attribute contains what information?